Akoatem/alx-backend-python/0x00-python_variable_annotations/README.md

-0x00.
-Python - Variable Annotations
+# Solutions to tasks on Python - Variable Annotations
-Python
-Back-end